Treatment for Ependymoma

 Patients who develop an ependymoma have a relative five-year survival rate of approximately 83.9%.
 A patient’s prognosis can depend on several factors, including the type of tumor, the amount of tumor left after surgery, and the type of treatment necessary in order to create the best possible outcome following surgery.
 Patients should always follow up with their doctors following surgery to fully understand their prognosis.
 Without treatment, however, an ependymoma can continue to grow, causing worsening symptoms.
 In some cases, it may lead to death without proper treatment.

 Let The Experienced New Jersey Surgeons at Centers for Neurosurgery, Spine & Orthopedics Help

 Each neurosurgeon at Centers for Neurosurgery, Spine & Orthopedics has more than ten years of experience in dealing with a wide range of health conditions, including ependymomas and other types of tumors in the brain and spine.
 The CNSO physicians have also been recognized as some of the best spinal surgeons in the country every year since 2013.
-At each of the six convenient locations throughout New Jersey, Centers for Neurosurgery, Spine & Orthopedics has pain management physicians, spine surgeons, and brain surgeons who can help address a variety of conditions and offer highly effective treatment options.
+At each of the multiple convenient locations throughout New Jersey, Centers for Neurosurgery, Spine & Orthopedics has pain management physicians, spine surgeons, and brain surgeons who can help address a variety of conditions and offer highly effective treatment options.
 Contact CNSO today to schedule an appointment.